EsqWiggles/tweaker_launcher/README.md

 #### Use script directly
 * Open tweaker_launcher.bat in notepad
-* Go to line 3, it looks like: set TWEAKER_DIRECTORY="%CD%"
+* Go to line 3, it looks like: set TWEAKER_DIRECTORY=%CD%
-* Replace %CD% with the path of your Tweaker's folder; keep the quotes
+* Replace %CD% with the path of your Tweaker's folder
 * Move tweaker_launcher.bat to a convenient place and double-click to use it.

 ## Can I delete the other files?